Who Is Uketsu?

 Literary Analysis

-This chapter introduces the novel’s most destabilizing structural move: the revelation that the architecture has been evolving to accommodate an expanding moral crisis.
+This chapter introduces the novel's most destabilizing structural move.
+The architecture evolves to hold an expanding moral crisis.
 The Saitama house and the Tokyo house are not two separate crimes.
-They are two versions of the same insane problem, and each house physically reflects the exact state of the parents’ psychology at the time it was built.
+They are two versions of the same insane problem.
+Each house reflects the exact state of the parents' psychology at the time of its build.

-Yuzuki’s false identity mirrors the architectural theme directly.
-She presents a false floor plan of her own life to gain access to the investigation, the same way the Katabuchi family constructs false floor plans to hide their crimes.
+Yuzuki's false identity mirrors the architectural theme directly.
+She presents a false floor plan of her own life to reach the investigation.
+The Katabuchi family constructs false floor plans to hide their crimes in exactly the same way.
 Even the people in this novel perform spatial deception.

-The introduction of Hiroto demolishes the reader’s stable moral framework.
-The parents are no longer simply sociopathic architects running a murder factory.
-They are people who are also raising a baby with apparent tenderness, building him a sunny nursery with pretty windows, sleeping next to him to keep him safe.
-The house holds both realities simultaneously.
+The introduction of Hiroto demolishes the reader's stable moral framework.
+The parents are no longer simply sociopathic architects who run a murder factory.
+They also raise a baby with apparent tenderness.
+They build him a sunny nursery with pretty windows and sleep next to him to keep him safe.
+The house holds both realities at once.
 The Light Face and the Dark Face occupy the same square footage.

 Connective Tissue

-The pale boy seen through the window will be explained in Chapter Four: it is Momoya, the imprisoned child, using the hidden passage not to kill, but to reach the mother’s room and place a damp cloth on the feverish baby’s forehead.
+Chapter Four explains the pale boy seen through the window.
+He is Momoya, the imprisoned child.
+He uses the hidden passage to reach the mother's room.
+There he places a damp cloth on the feverish baby's forehead.
+His goal was never to kill.
 It is the first clear evidence that Momoya is not a monster.

 Chapter Three: Drawn from Memory